 Increase CPC bids

 The aim of increasing CPC bids is to gain additional exposure for converting keywords that are under the cost per conversion goal.

 Pause ineffective keywords

 I would say typically, use a time frame of 60 days because this will give you ample time to determine if a keyword is performing or not.

 Increase bids on low IS keywords

-The 3 metrics it uses are conversions, search lost IS (rank) and cost per conversion and keep in mind that the numbers will always vary depending on the account and the account goals.
+The 3 metrics it uses are conversions, search lost IS (rank) and cost per conversion.
+Keep in mind that the numbers will always vary depending on the account and the account goals.

 Receive emails for ineffective ads

-Best PPC practice is that you should always have at least 3 ads running in every ad group, but that’s not always the case unfortunately.
+Best PPC practice is that you should always have 3-5 ads running in every ad group, but that’s not always the case unfortunately.

 Of course you can go more in depth with them as you please, just don’t forget that the whole point of automation is that it is there to help and not be replacement for an advertisers work and mind.